Improved Extrapolation Methods of Data-driven Background Estimation in High-Energy Physics: Improving the data-driven extrapolation method

-where $\Delta$ stands for $\Delta_x$ or $\Delta_y$.
-By combining information from more control regions in an optimal way, terms up to $\Delta^2$ can be canceled exactly.
-In doing so, the effects of correlations among variables on the prediction are mitigated as well.
+where $\Delta$ stands for either $\Delta_x$ or $\Delta_y$.
+With fixed-width CRs, terms up to $\Delta^2$ can be exactly canceled.
+Therefore, the effects of correlations among variables on the prediction are mitigated as well.
 In the appendix, we give an explicit expression for Eq. \ref{eq:ABCDextended2bins}.

-We can extend idea further by using information in eight control regions (Fig. \ref{fig:ABCDext}), where it is possible to get accuracy of the $O(\Delta^4)$ order:
+We can extend the idea further by using information in eight CRs (Fig. \ref{fig:ABCDext}), where it is possible to get accuracy of the $O(\Delta^4)$ order:

-However, the feasibility of making use of many control regions depends on the statistics available.
-Since a control region with small statistics will obviously have larger statistical uncertainty.
-From practical considerations, it may be desirable to have fewer control regions.
-Here, we give an optimal expression for the case of five control regions, by allowing for two control region bins in either $x$ or $y$, but not both.
+However, having more CRs does not always result in reduced error.
+Since the method involves multiplication or division operations, statistical uncertainties, due to the finite number of entries in each CR directly affect the uncertainty of the prediction.
+From practical considerations, it may be desirable to have fewer CRs, so we also derived an optimal expression for the case of five control regions, by allowing for two control region bins in either $x$ or $y$, but not in both.
 In the case of two control region bins in $x$, but one in $y$, the optimal combination of the control region measurements is

-Again, the validity of the error depends on the weak correlation among the dependent variables $x$ and $y$, as described by $\epsilon(x,y)$.
-We also assume that the $\epsilon(x,y)$ varies slowly enough to allow for the series expansion.
+As before, the error depends on the assumptions of weak correlations among the dependent variables $x$ and $y$, as described by $\epsilon(x,y)$.
+We also assume that $\epsilon(x,y)$ varies slowly enough to allow for the series expansion.

+While the results derived are for fixed width bins, they can be applied to the variable widths cases.
+The variable-widths bins could be modified into fixed-width bins by locally stretching or squeezing the control variables phase space.
+And as long as this operation does not invalidate the assumption of the weak correlations, these methods are applicable.